Installing Adafruit OLED libraries

 Step 4: Install all dependencies

-The Adafruit SSD1306 library depends on two other libraries, which we also need to install.
+The Adafruit SSD1306 library depends on other libraries (including Adafruit GFX and Adafruit BusIO), which we also need.
 Fortunately, the Library Manager detects this and explicitly asks about dependencies.
-So, select Install all.
+Select Install all.

 Step 5: Confirm installation